GogiPuttar/adityanairswebsite.github.io/_posts/2024-11-18-BirdFlying.md

 The MetaFly is a very cool biomimetic aerial platform sold by the company MetaFly.
 The thrust and lift vectors of this are coupled (somewhat like a fixed wing airplane) which means that it's practically impossible for it to hover in place.
+The RF transmitter can send it speed and steering commands.
+The speed command indicates an increase/decrease in the flapping speed which makes the bird travel faster and higher, or slower and lower.
+The steering command works by a) moving the tail which creates a yawing drag moment, and b) by warping the wings in an asymmetrical manner which creates a difference in lift creating a rolling thrust moment... or at least I think it does.

 <div align="center"><iframe width="650" height="317" src="https://player.vimeo.com/video/377080293?autoplay=1&amp;dnt=1&app_id=122963" title="Data Driven Control of an Agile Robot Bird in a Confined Space" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>
 <p align="center">